meg-gutshall/borrow-buddy/README.md

 **NOW we install RUBY!**
 In your terminal, type `rbenv install 2.5.3` to download the version of Ruby you'll need to run BorrowBuddy.

+Once it's done installing, navigate to the BorrowBuddy directory and type `rbenv local 2.5.3` to set your local environment's Ruby version.
+Then type `rbenv rehash`.

 #### PostgreSQL

 The database for BorrowBuddy is PostgreSQL version 11.5.
 [Click this link](https://www.postgresql.org/download/) to visit PostgreSQL's official site and select your operating system in order to download the right package.
 There's one option available for Windows users.
 As a Mac user, I originally used Homebrew as my download option, but after trying Postgres.app, I found it to be much more simple and user-friendly.
 There are plenty of options for other server types, but I have no experience using any of them.